Tips Bulletin

 How to Condition a Leather Sofa

 If not conditioned regularly, leather deteriorates over time due to moisture loss, natural elements, and wear.
-You must condition a leather sofa to help it maintain its natural oils and prevent fading or cracking.
+When cleaning a leather couch you will also need to condition it to help it maintain its natural oils and prevent fading or cracking.

 Combine two parts of either flaxseed oil or linseed oil with one part white vinegar into a spray bottle and shake vigorously.
 Spray the conditioner onto the sofa in sections.